josev2046/Transcode-status/README.md

-This script monitors the transcoding progress of the uploaded video, displaying a progress bar in the command line interface until transcoding is complete or encounters an error.
+**Transcode Status:** This script monitors the transcoding progress of the uploaded video, displaying a progress bar in the command line interface until transcoding is complete or encounters an error.

 **User Story:**
 As a developer, I want to upload videos programmatically to Vimeo, verify successful upload, and monitor the transcoding process to ensure that videos are ready for viewing.